Is Your Sleep Normal?

 Frequently Asked Questions

-How many hours of sleep is normal for adults?
+How much sleep is normal for adults?

 Which country sleeps the least?